 This most extravagant breed of SUV, which barely existed a decade ago, also carries a price of entry that ensures they are among the most exclusive cars on our roads.

-We think the 10 cars below are some of the best of their kind, or are set to shake up the segment once they arrive.
+We think the 10 cars below are either the best of their kind or are set to shake up the segment once they arrive.

 The Bentayga is the first true ‘luxury’ SUV worthy of comparison with the market’s most luxurious limousines.
-It adds greater capability and usability to Bentley’s range than the firm has hitherto offered, only falling short of the ride isolation offered by those more traditional luxury offerings.
+It adds greater capability and usability to Bentley’s range than the firm has hitherto provided, only falling short of the ride isolation offered by those more traditional luxury models.